lohargaurav00/brewapp-api/Readme.md

     ```
     Note: The development server should start on port `8000` or `5000`.

+## Considerations

+- This API is designed to be deployed on Vercel.
+The `api` & `public` folder is specifically for Vercel deployment considerations.
+- For local development, the server will start on port 8000 or 5000 from `src/index.ts`.
+- Please ensure that you have set up the correct environment variables in the `.env` file before starting the server.

 ## API Endpoints

 The server provides the following endpoints: